 You know how there are some places you travel to and everything just clicks?
 People are friendly, the food is delicious, the weather is beautiful, and you just seem to be in the right place at the right time.
-That’s how our weekend in Busan was.
+That’s how our 2 days in Busan were.

 We could have easily spent a week exploring and relaxing in Busan, and we will no doubt return.
 But we were surprised by just how much we were able to see just two days.

 We arrived by train just after 10 in the morning, and were determined not to waste any time.

-The first matter of business after checking into our hostel, was to make an obligatory stop to get hotteok, a popular street food that one of my Korean co-teachers insisted we try while in Busan.
+The first matter of business after checking into our hostel, was to make an obligatory stop to get hotteok, a popular street food that one of my Korean co-teachers insisted we try while traveling to Busan.